Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutTrueINTMaximum time in seconds to wait for the operation before timing out.60
+timeoutTrueINTMaximum time (in seconds) to wait for the operation before failing.30

-table_nameTrueSTRINGName of the table to retrieve information about.users
+table_nameTrueSTRINGName of the table to retrieve information for.users

 Outputs